 This post contains Affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-After some experimenting (!) last week, I can safely say that this homemade healthy chocolate is the best.
+After some experimenting last week, I can safely say that this homemade healthy chocolate recipe is the best.

-If you can’t get hold of cacao butter then make my mint chocolates which use coconut oil as their base.
-They are still yummy, but the flavour of the cacao butter makes these even more yummy!
+If you can’t get hold of cacao butter then I’ve given an alternative of using coconut oil.
+It’s how I made my dairy free mint chocolates.
+They are still delicious but the flavour of the cacao butter makes these even more yummy.